halfflat/tinyopt/README.md

-  `action_t` is a tag type, indicating that the second argument is a functional to be used directly as the wrapped function. `sink::action` is a value with this for use in this constructor.
+  `action_t` is a tag type, indicating that the second argument is a functional to be used directly as the wrapped function. `sink::action` is a value with this type for use in this constructor.

   This constructor is used by the `action` wrapper function described below.